jm-begon/locmoss/examples/README.md

 Examples
 ========
-Once installed, run `local_moss --language c --short_output --reference Sort.h */*.c` from this directory.
+Once installed, run `local_moss --language c --output_size short --reference Sort.h */*.c` from this directory.

 This will consider the `.c` files to form the softwares, with one software per folder.
 Alternatively, the softwares can be supplied manually:
-`local_moss --language c --short_output --reference Sort.h insertionsort/Sort.c mergesort_on_heap/Sort.c mergesort_on_stack/Sort.c`
+`local_moss --language c --output_size short --reference Sort.h insertionsort/Sort.c mergesort_on_heap/Sort.c mergesort_on_stack/Sort.c`

 Observe how both implementations of merge sort are found to be much more similar to the other pairings, even though the function signatures (names and number
 of arguments) are different, as is the tabulation, ordering, variable names, etc.

-To get a longer output, with code comparison, remove the `--short_output` flag.
+To get a longer output, with code comparison, remove the `--output_size short` argument.
 Consider redirecting the output to a file for more readability and easier navigation (thanks to the anchors).